hkc619/hkc619/README.md

 - 👋 Hi, I’m @hkc619 or Kyle.
 - 👀 I’m interested in Web Dev.
+- 👨‍💻 I'm working on Node.js.
-- 🌱 I’m currently learning JavaScript and Java.
+- 🌱 I’m currently learning Golang.
 <!--
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me